 Remember this when getting termite treatment prices from professional termite treatment companies.
 Not following the correct process can result in the colony not being destroyed.
 The termite queen can lay up to 40,000 eggs per day and can live up to 50 years!
 So if you do not kill the whole colony, it won’t be long before they return to your home.

 Every completed job (also known as white ant treatment) is issued with a Certificate of Termite treatment.
-This is to prove your home or commercial property has undergone Australian standards compliant protection and treatment process.
+This is to prove your home or commercial property has undergone Australian standards compliant protection and treatments.